 Although misdemeanors are less serious than felonies, they still carry long-term consequences if not handled properly.
 Fortunately, many misdemeanor cases can be resolved through probation, community service, or even expungement.
 The experienced Pulaski County, MO criminal defense attorneys at Combs Waterkotte fight to protect your record and help you achieve the best possible outcome.

-Why Combs Waterkotte Is the Right Criminal Defense Firm for You in Pulaski County, MO
+Why Hire Combs Waterkotte as Your Criminal Defense Lawyer in Pulaski County, MO?

 When your freedom and reputation are at stake, experience and strategy make all the difference.
 At Combs Waterkotte, our defense philosophy is built on preparation, client trust, and a proven record of results.
 With over six decades of combined experience, our team offers unmatched dedication and insight into the Pulaski County, MO court system:

-- Client-Focused Representation: We’re available 24/7 in Pulaski County, MO and beyond, and we take the time to understand your priorities, answer your questions, and keep you informed at every stage.
-You are never just another case file—you are our focus.
+- Client-Focused Representation: We’re available 24/7 for our clients in Pulaski County, MO.
+Our attorneys take the time to listen, answer your questions, and guide you through every stage of the process.
+You’re not just a case number—you’re our priority.

-What should I do immediately after being arrested in Pulaski County, MO?
+What should I do first if I’m arrested in Pulaski County, MO?

 Yes.
-Depending on the circumstances, our experienced Pulaski County, MO criminal defense attorneys may be able to negotiate alternatives such as probation, deferred sentencing, diversion programs, or rehabilitation options, particularly for first-time or non-violent offenses.
+Depending on your case, our Pulaski County, MO criminal defense attorneys may negotiate probation, suspended sentences, diversion programs, or treatment alternatives instead of jail time—especially for first-time offenders.

 What if this is my first felony charge?